 Another Registration Session is in Progress for this ID & Term.
 Try Again Later

 Someone else is viewing your registration.
-Most commonly it is your advisor or an employee of the Registration Counter.
+Most commonly it is your advisor or an employee of the Registrar's Office.

 Override Slip Required with Consent